The minimum valuation for all residential lending is £40,000 (for shared ownership value of share must be at least

 All flats must have a minimum habitable area of 30 sqm (excluding balconies or terraces).

 The property must meet minimum criteria.
 It must be habitable, readily saleable, structurally sound and be able to have buildings insurance arranged upon it.
-A valid mortgage offer will not be produced if essential works are identified as being required by the Valuer to bring the property to a suitable condition for lending.
+We do not offer retentions.
+We will not provide a valid offer until any works considered essential by the Valuer are completed and confirmed as satisfactory.